ppinard/fsaecostreport/docs/editors/generate.rst

 After you are done checking for errors (or you decide to skip that step), it is now time to generate the LaTeX document.
-If you did everything right before, this is the easiest step in the world.
+If you did everything right before, this is the easiest step of all.

 * Open a command line prompt, change directory to the cost report base path and type::